divyasen/FoodWasteTracker/README.md

 ## Introduction
-The following instructions will help install the webserver and database on the baremetal to have the Food Waste Tracker running as a standalone website
+The following instructions will help install the webserver and database on the baremetal to have the Food Waste Tracker running as a standalone website.

 ## Installing the webserver
 1. Ensure that both node/npm and mysql are installed on the machine.